-The USDOL has granted states an extension until January 2018 to negotiate infrastructure costs.
-Area 7 has negotiated these costs under WIA and has included the MOU's with the cost information as Attachment 1.
+The GOWB has negotiated the one stop infrastructure and operating costs with their onestop partners and has included the MOU's with the cost information as Attachment 1.

 An assessment of the type and availability of adult and dislocated worker employment and training activities in the local area.